thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2024-05-23-managing-complexity.md

 Complexity can be found in all three aspects of the triangle:

-* **Referent Complexity**: The phenomenon we are dealing with can be inscrutable (eg. Black Holes).
+* **Referent Complexity**: The phenomenon we are dealing with can be inscrutable (e.g., Black Holes).
-* **Thought Complexity**: Our mental model can be a poor representation (eg. Flat Earth Theory)
+* **Thought Complexity**: Our mental model can be a poor representation (e.g., Flat Earth Theory)
-* **Symbol Complexity**: The language we choose can be verbose and awkward (eg. Arithmetic in Roman Numerals)
+* **Symbol Complexity**: The language we choose can be verbose and awkward (e.g., Arithmetic in Roman Numerals)

 For each of these aspects, much can be written about how to manage complexity.
-Here I will focus on the Symbol Complexity as it is the most directly under our shared control.
+Here I will focus on Symbol Complexity as it is the most directly under our shared control.

 ## Measuring Complexity

-In order to have any hope of understanding and therefore managing complexity, we must first measure it otherwise we have no way to know if we are making progress against it.
+To have any hope of managing complexity, we must be able to measure it otherwise we have no way to know if we are making progress against it.
 There are many ways to measure complexity due to its multifaceted nature and which aspects of it you are interested in the most.
 Some measures of complexity include:

 | Complexity Measure | Perspective |